tifish/CppCrossPlatformExample/README.md

 # CppCrossPlatformExample

 - An example of C++ cross platform project.
+- Supported platforms:
-- Supported platforms: Windows, Linux, Android, iOS, Xbox, PlayStation.
+    - On Windows, Build for Windows, Linux, Android, Xbox, PlayStation.
+    - On MacOS, build for MacOS, iOS.